-I am addressing this project in collaboration with Tom Tregenza, Amanda Bretman and Jon Slate.
-Combining a powerful method for behavioural monitoring with the genetic determination of individual relatedness, we are producing a detailed data-set to test many of the key hypotheses on natural and sexual selection in a wild population of Gryllus campestris.
+Over the last twelve years, I have been working as a postdoctoral researcher in collaboration with Tom Tregenza, Paul Hopwood and Jon Slate, in a series of projects funded by the Natural Environment Research Council (NERC) are the basis of what has become the WildCrickets project.
+Combining a powerful method for behavioural monitoring with the genetic determination of individual relatedness, we are producing a detailed data-set to study behaviour and to test many of the key hypotheses on natural and sexual selection in a wild population of Gryllus campestris.

 Conservation genetics of the Cantabrian Capercaillie

 The Cantabrian Range, in North Spain, holds the Southernmost capercaillie population in Europe, and the only living in pure deciduous forests at present.
-In collaboration with Patricia Mirol, we are using non-invasive sampling techniques to help clarifying the taxonomic status of the Cantabrian capercaillie (Tetrao urogallus cantabricus), and to assess the role of population genetics on the dramatic decline suffered by this population during the last 30 years.
+In collaboration with Patricia Mirol, Maria José Bañuelos and Mario Quevedo, we are using non-invasive sampling techniques to help clarifying the taxonomic status of the Cantabrian capercaillie (Tetrao urogallus cantabricus), and to assess the role of population genetics on the dramatic decline suffered by this population during the last 30 years.

 Tom Tregenza (University of Exeter, UK)

 Patricia Mirol (Argentinian Museum of Natural Sciences, Argentina)

 Mariajo Bañuelos (INDUROT, Spain)